redmic-project/docker-docker-deploy/README.md

 ### Your services

-When using *deploy* action, you can configure your own services through variables:
+When using *deploy* action, you can configure your own services through variables.

+> Note that you must declare them at your compose files too (into `environment` section, for example).

 * Define any variable whose name is prefixed by `ENV_PREFIX` prefix:
   1. Set variable `docker run ... -e DD_ANY_NAME=value ... deploy`.
   2. `ANY_NAME` will be available into service containers with `value` value.

 * Pass any variable as deploy script parameter (without `ENV_PREFIX` prefix):
   1. Set parameter to deploy script: `docker run ... deploy ANY_NAME=value`.
   2. `ANY_NAME` will be available into service containers with `value` value.